 Just stop and think a minute…after my colleague mentioned this at a department meeting, first I panicked, then I started thinking and reflecting for a few weeks.
 And I started asking, “WHY only 2 books at a time?
 How did we come up with that number?
 What’s so magic about the number two?”
 I think the simple answer is: “Because that’s what we’ve always done, and it works.”

 Now, yes, there’s shelving and staffing time.
-Re-shelving HUNDREDS of books, audiobooks, and AV materials per day is time-consuming, and that shouldn’t be underestimated.
+Re-shelving HUNDREDS of books, audiobooks, and maker kits per day is time-consuming, and that shouldn’t be underestimated.
 While shelving may not seem important from the outside of a library, keeping library items organized so students can find and use them IS important to anyone who needs information….and that’s everyone at some point in their life.

-Unlike what of society thinks, there is MUCH more to a librarian’s job than shelving books/audiobooks/etc. And as 21st century librarians, I know there’s always technology tools to recommend, book talks to give, education/tech/library news to keep up on, PLN feeds to read…..and it goes on.
+Unlike what of society thinks, there is MUCH more to a librarian’s job than shelving things.
+And as modern librarians, I know there’s always technology tools to recommend, book talks to give, education/tech/library news to keep up on, PLN feeds to read…..and it goes on.
 But if things aren’t shelved right away, students can always pick off the shelving cart and the world won’t end.